DawidWraga/davstack/packages/action/README.md

-# Davstack Service
+# Davstack Action

-Davstack Service is simple and flexible library for building backend services with TypeScript.
+Davstack Action is simple and flexible library for building backend services with TypeScript.

-### Why Use Davstack Service?
+### Why Use Davstack Action?

 - 🏠 Simple and familiar syntax - middleware, input and outputs inspired by trpc procedures
 - 🧩 Flexible - Works well with next js server actions as well as trpc